-In an effort to help boost its midmarket security business, McAfee Inc. has launched the McAfee SMB Specialization, a new category within the McAfee Security Alliance program for McAfee’s channel partners, including
+In an effort to help boost its midmarket security business, McAfee Inc. has launched the McAfee SMB Specialization, a new category within the McAfee Security Alliance program for McAfee’s channel partners, including resellers and solution providers.

 Partners will receive 15 to 30 points of additional margin for sales to SMB customers.